Are you deficient in zinc?

 2 square (20 grams) of 85% Dark Chocolate, has approximately 1.3 milligrams of Zinc.

-12% of the daily RDI.
+12% of your daily goals.

 -